-- Percentage of economies that have put in place a communications team and/or process to build skills to manage patients who may be hesitant - Percentage of APEC economies with well-defined scheduled for HCP vaccination
+- Indicator Percentage of economies that have put in place a communications team and/or process to build skills to manage patients who may be hesitant - Percentage of APEC economies with well-defined scheduled for HCP vaccination - Studies indicate that the recommendation or endorsement of a HCP significantly influences vaccine uptake.
+As such, economies should provide support for programs and resources that systematically educate HCPs about the benefits of life-course immunization, enabling them to more effectively engage with patients, address their concerns, and ensure uptake.4 - Ensure that HCPs themselves have their own immunization records up to date, as they are regularly in contact with members of the public who may not be able to be vaccinated themselves and are therefore otherwise putting the health of their patient at risk.5

-- Studies indicate that the recommendation or endorsement of a HCP significantly influences vaccine uptake.
-As such, economies should provide support for programs and resources that systematically educate HCPs about the benefits of life-course immunization, enabling them to more effectively engage with patients, address their concerns, and ensure uptake.i - Ensure that HCPs themselves have their own immunization records up to date, as they are regularly in contact with members of the public who may not be able to be vaccinated themselves and are therefore otherwise putting the health of their patient at risk.ii
+4 Possibly modeled on successful examples such as Public Health France's website vaccination-info-service.fr, which provides resources providing HCPs with thorough explanation of the different vaccines' effectiveness, side effects, and composition.
+See: https://professionnels.vaccination-info-service.fr/

-By 2030, all APEC economies maintain communications strategies to ensure the dissemination of clear, accessible, and accurate information about vaccination i Possibly modeled on successful examples such as Public Health France's website vaccination-info-service.fr, which provides resources providing HCPs with thorough explanation of the different vaccines' effectiveness, side effects, and composition.
-See: https://professionnels.vaccination-info-service.fr/ ii Related policies include that introduced by Australia in 2018, requiring all government-subsidized providers of residential aged care to facilitate the annual influenza vaccine for all staff and volunteers.
+5 Related policies include that introduced by Australia in 2018, requiring all government-subsidized providers of residential aged care to facilitate the annual influenza vaccine for all staff and volunteers.
 See: IFPMA (2019).
 "Implementing a Life-Course Approach to Immunization: Lessons Learned from International Best Practice in Policy and Programming"